 There are no changes to the Federal Circuit Court in this respect, as annexures can ordinarily be filed electronically with affidavits.

 In light of the current circumstances making it very difficult for documents to be witnessed, the Courts are now permitting unsworn versions of documents which are usually required to be witnessed by a qualified witness (such as affidavits and financial statements) to be filed.
 The Court will accept the unsworn version of the documents, subject to the deponent of the document being made available by telephone or video conference or in person, at a subsequent court event, to swear or affirm the contents of the document are true and correct.

 Further to the relaxed witnessing requirement, the Court is also permitting all documents (including consent orders, affidavits, initiating applications and financial statements) to be signed electronically.
 An electronic signature in this instance can include having the person signing the document type their name in the relevant space in the signature block in lieu of physically singing the document.

 How can Sharrock Pitman Legal help me?

-We are Accredited Family Law Specialists, having extensive experience and expertise in assisting customers with their family law matters.
+We have extensive experience and expertise in assisting customers with their family law matters.
 The pandemic is presenting a variety of challenges for all of us, but we are here to help you through these difficult times.
-If you need advice about the impact of the coronavirus pandemic on your family law matter or assistance with an urgent court application, please contact our specialist family law team on 1300 205 506 or via email at email@example.com and it would be our pleasure to assist you.
+If you need advice about the impact of the coronavirus pandemic on your family law matter or assistance with an urgent court application, please contact our specialist family law team on 1300 205 506 or via email at firstname.lastname@example.org and it would be our pleasure to assist you.